-Student Judicial Board and Administrative Board hearings are conducted according to the following outline, except in cases of possible sexual misconduct (see Sexual Misconduct Policy and Response Procedures):
+Student Judicial Board and Administrative Board hearings are conducted according to the following outline, except in cases of possible interpersonal misconduct (see Interpersonal Misconduct Policy and Response Procedures):

 - Call to order;